mafavaron/FastSonicProc/FastSonic_file_spec.md

 * DiagnosticFile: String, containing the name of a diagnostic file where a short campaign resume is written as a log file.
 * OperatingSystemType: String, containing the name of operating system.
 Possible values are "UNIX" for UNIX/Linux/OSX, and "WINDOWS" for Microsoft Windows.
+* InvalidDataFate: String, with three possible values: "Keep", to save data also when they are invalid; "ExcludeSonicQuadruples" to exclude from write the sonic quadruples where an invalid data value is found; and "ExcludeAll" to exclude from write all records in which theer is one invalid value or more.

 ## The [Quantities] section